gianfrancodemarco/site/content/posts/dumb-db-2.md

 # Introduction

 In the [previous post](https://gianfrancodemarco.dev/posts/dumb-db-1), we implemented an Append-Only Database using CSV files to store the data.
-We have seen how insert, updates and deletes perform really well, being implemented as a single append operation on the table file.
+We have seen how inserts, updates and deletes perform really well, being implemented as a single append operation on the table file.
-However, queries are not so efficient, since we need to scan the entire table file to retrieve the data, and this scales poorly with the size of the table.
+However, queries are not very efficient since scanning the entire table file to retrieve data scales poorly with table size.

 In this post, we will see how we can use **Hash Indexes** to boost the performance of the query operations.

 # Hash Index

-An **index** is an *additional data structure that allows improve the performance of query operations*.
+An **index** is an *additional data structure that allows to improve the performance of query operations*.
 Generally, the idea of indexes is to keep some **metadata** about the data, so that we can quickly find it at a later time.
 Each index **worsens** write operations, since it implies additional operations to keep it up to date.
 However, most workloads have a **read-heavy** nature, so the performance benefits usually **outweigh** the additional write operations.

 There are many types of indexes, with different implementations, trade-offs and supported operations.
-One of the most common type of indexes is the **Hash Index** - an hash table used to speed up the lookup of a specific value.
+One of the most common type of indexes is the **Hash Index** - a hash table used to speed up the lookup of a specific value.

 For the Append-Only Database, we will use a **Hash Index** on the **primary key** column.
 The key of the hash table will be the value of the primary key, and the value will be a tuple containing the **start byte** and the **end byte** of the row in the table file.